-- 16. Overall, how would you assess this clinical experience?
-(Check only one) - Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+16. Overall, how would you assess this clinical experience?
+(Check only one)

-- Time well spent; would recommend this clinical education site to another student. - Some good learning experiences; student program needs further development. - Student clinical education program is not adequately developed at this time. - 17.
+- Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. - Time well spent; would recommend this clinical education site to another student.
+Some good learning experiences: student program needs further development. - Student clinical education program is not adequately developed at this time. - 17.
 What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-An open mind, a good heart, and the ability to leave your work at the door. - 18.
+You need to have solid therex, a strong manual skills or the willingness to learn, and if you can prep the basics of spine - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-The acute care world is completely different from the Outpatient world.
-So, re-orienting myself with the plethora of diseases/conditions that exists, and all the precautions that come along with them was the biggest difference.
-Talking with nurses and the your fellow therapists will quickly educate you in the many facets of healthcare that go largely unnoticed in the outpatient world. - 19.
+Saw TONS of spine patients, and also worked with some neuro patients.
+Cl included me in everything and I was able to more with these patients as I filled in my knowledge gap. - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-Be very familiar with strokes and heart conditions/surgeries, as that it what you'll be seeing the majority of the time.
-Hips are another big source of patients.
-Don't be afraid to ask questions, as the staff is very friendly and knowledgeable. - 20.
+Keep an open mind, realize what you know and can do and what you cannot.
+Work on what you cannot and improve what you can do. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-Neuro, MS, PT Interventions 1 & 2 - 21.
+MS 1&2, but I figured most things out with a combination of anatomy and physics - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-More clinicals and less classwork.
+Spine is almost mandatory, but I was given the opportunity to learn a great deal of it on clinical, which was great